Total hip replacement surgery involves removing the upper end of the thighbone (femur) and resurfacing the hip socket in the pelvic bone.

 How long will I be in hospital?

-Patients undergoing hip replacement surgery can expect a hospital stay of approximately three to four days.
-Each case is evaluated on an individual basis.
-An orthopedic surgeon might recommend additional hospital supervision if there are complications.
-Rehabilitation will continue on an outpatient basis.
+Patients undergoing hip replacement surgery can expect a hospital stay of approximately one to two days.
+Rehabilitation will continue after discharge.

 How will control the pain?

 There will be pain after surgery.
 An orthopedic surgeon will prescribe medication to control the pain.
 Patients should alert the nursing staff if the pain medication is not working so changes can be made.
 It is important to be comfortable so physical therapy is not delayed.